sidereum81/pythonic_design_pattern/README.md

-# pythonic_design_pattern
+# Pythonic design patterns
-An exploration of classic design pattern in Python
+This is an exploration of classic design pattern in Python, and a view on how to write them in a more Pythonic way.